saschazar21/koa-oidc-provider/docs/CONFIGURATION.md

 Necessary environment variables for setting the issuer URL, enable registration, etc...

 * **HOST**: Set the issuer domain, e.g. `HOST=your-url.com`
-* **REGISTRATIOIN**: If environment variable is set, user registration will be enabled
+* **REGISTRATION**: If environment variable is set, user registration will be enabled
 * **DEBUG**: Set the amount of logging:
   * `info`: Will log general information (a verbose logging)
   * `error:*`: Will log different error messages